Missions is being sent by God and God’s people into the world to minister to the whole person in word and deed.

 Men and Women-High School Age and Older

-Help greet people as they enter the Sanctuary.
+Help greet people as they enter the Sanctuary for worship or special services.

 Help people find seats (especially those arriving after the service begins)